agoldst/dfrtopics/README.md

 # dfrtopics

-This small R package provides bits and pieces to help make and explore topic models of text, especially word-count data like that available from JSTOR's [Data for Research](http://dfr.jstor.org) (DfR) service.
-It uses [MALLET](http://mallet.cs.umass.edu) to run the models.
+This small R package provides bits and pieces to help make and explore topic models of text, especially word-count data.
+It relies on [MALLET](http://mallet.cs.umass.edu) to create the models.
+I originally wrote this package to study data from JSTOR's Data for Research (DfR) service.
+DfR has now been replaced by a more elaborate "platform," [Constellate](https://constellate.org), which supplies similar data in a different format.
+This package can still be used to support topic-model exploration from R, but you are on your own as far as processing the new Constellate output format goes.

+Most of my work on this was in 2013–2016, with some sporadic additions through 2019.
+That's ages in computer years.
+Some of the package dependencies have started to accumulate cobwebs, including the R interface for MALLET.
+Some package functions use now-deprecated "[tidyverse](https://tidyverse.org)" idioms; they currently work, but you'll see warnings about this if you use the package.
+I am not actively maintaining this package, so if you wish to use it, good luck to you.
+For general text-data-manipulation purposes, take a look at the [tidytext](https://www.tidytextmining.com) package.
+A more recent and more flexible variant of topic modeling itself, called Structural Topic Modeling, is implemented in the [stm](https://www.jstatsoft.org/article/view/v091i02) package, which also has a rich set of tools for exploring and validating the models it makes.
+For whatever's trendy in machine learning these days, I have no idea, but I'm sure someone has a large language model with a bridge in Brooklyn to sell you.

-I wrote most of the bits and pieces here while working on my research (I am a literary scholar), so this is not meant to be a professional, sophisticated, multipurpose tool.
-Nonetheless, by now it seemed worth it to make some of what I'd done conceivably reusable by others who might also want to explore topic models even if they, like me, know very little about machine learning.
+I am a literary scholar and I wrote this for my own research purposes, so this is not meant to be a professional, sophisticated, multipurpose tool.
+Nonetheless, it seemed worth it to make some of what I'd done conceivably reusable by others who might also want to explore topic models even if they, like me, know very little about machine learning.
 The code skews to my amateurishness as a programmer.
-It is all very much in-progress, hacked together, catch-as-catch-can, I am not an expert, I am not a lawyer, etc., etc., etc. Use and share freely, at your own risk.
+It is just hacked together.
+I am not an expert, I am not a lawyer, etc., etc., etc. Use and share freely, at your own risk.

 Every function has online help in R. For a fairly detailed introduction to what you can do with this package, see the introductory vignette:  `vignette("introduction", "dfrtopics")` or [online here](http://agoldst.github.io/dfrtopics/introduction.html).
 I'm always happy to hear from anyone who makes use of this.